robertlinde/next-nest-turbo-boilerplate/apps/nestjs-backend/src/config/readme.md

 The module dynamically alters requirements based on the `NODE_ENV`:

 - In `development`, services like email can function with mock values.
-- In `production`, all security-sensitive values (e.g., JWT secrets, mail credentials) are strictly enforced.
+- In `production`, all security-sensitive values (e.g., email credentials) are strictly enforced.

 ---